 While they were fugitives from justice, Sen. Barack Obama's friend, associate, and political mentor William Ayers and three of his radical Weather Underground co-conspirators, including his wife Bernardine Dohrn, dedicated their 1974 book Prairie Fire to a rogue's gallery that included Sirhan Sirhan, who assassinated Sen. Robert F. Kennedy in Los Angeles in 1968.
 Rush Limbaugh and Sean Hannity brought this fact to national attention on their respective radio and television programs on October 30.

-We need a revolutionary communist party in order to lead the struggle, give coherence and direction to the fight, seize power and build the new society.
+We are a guerilla organization.
+We are communist women and men, underground in the United States for more than four years. . .We need a revolutionary communist party in order to lead the struggle, give coherence and direction to the fight, seize power and build the new society.